Walheimat/wal-emacs/README.md

 26. find-file-in-project

-    Finding files by name should be easy (disabled in favor of projectile for now).
+    Finding files by name should be easy.

         (use-package find-file-in-project)